-Termination:

-Section 401 of CISADA provides for the President to terminate the trade ban codification provision of CISADA (Section 103).
-The provision can be terminated if the Administration certifies to Congress that Iran has no longer satisfies the requirements to be designated as a state sponsor of terrorism and that Iran has ceased pursuing and dismantled its nuclear, biological, and chemical weapons and ballistic missiles and related launch technology.
+Termination: Section 401 of CISADA provides for the President to terminate the trade ban (Section 103) if the Administration certifies to Congress that Iran has no longer satisfies the requirements to be designated as a state sponsor of terrorism and that Iran has ceased pursuing and has dismantled its nuclear, biological, and chemical weapons and ballistic missiles and related launch technology.
 Alternatively, the trade ban provision in CISADA could be repealed outright by congressional action.

-Waiver Authority

-In addition, Section 103(b)(vi) of CISADA allows the President to license exports to Iran if he determines that doing so is in the national interest of the United States.
+Waiver Authority: Section 103(b)(vi) of CISADA allows the President to license exports to Iran if he determines that doing so is in the national interest of the United States.
 This gives the President flexibility to ease the ban on U.S. exports through executive action.
-There is no similar provision in CISADA to ease the ban on U.S. imports from Iran through a national interest determination.
+There is no similar provision in CISADA to ease the ban on U.S. imports from Iran.